micrology/prsm/doc/help.md

 Another, more complicated example: Show only those Factors in the map with a value of Betweenness Centrality greater than some threshold, together with the links that go between these Factors, and hide all other Factors and Links.

 1. In the Data view, sort the Factors by Betweenness (click on the sorting triangle in the column header).
 2. Click the checkbox in the Hidden column header.
-This hides every Factor in the map (If you glance at the map now, you’ll find that it is apparently empty)
+This hides every Factor in the map (if you glance at the map now, you’ll find that it is apparently empty)
 3. Open the Filter (click on the Filter button at the top), and filter using ‘Betweenness’ ‘>=’ ‘70’   (or whatever threshold value you choose).
 4. Uncheck the cells in the Hidden column in each of the rows that are now visible.
 This reveals the Factors on the Map that have a Betweenness Centrality greater than the threshold, and the Links between them.